ligato/docs/docs/plugins/plugin-overview.md

 ### STN plugin

-Implementation of the `control plane` for the VPP STN (Steal the NIC)
+Implementation of the `control plane` for the VPP STN (Steal the NIC) feature

 ## Linux plugins

 This section describes the vpp-agent's Linux plugins used to configure the host OS.
 These plugins can be used as they are, or together with VPP plugins.

-- Linux Interface plugin
+- Linux interface plugin
 - Linux L3 plugin
 - IP-tables plugin
 - Namespace plugin